richardm47/sample_etl/README.md

 # sample_etl
-Sample ETL pipeline to read data from APIs and push to SQLite
+Sample ETL pipeline flow to read data from github APIs and push to SQLite

+Main file: ETL.py